Aurified-266/Mesa_Turnip-CI-Linux-Deb/README.md

 - To bypass complex dependencies that are impossible to resolve cleanly in a cross-compile environment, deliberately disabled non-essential features:

 -Dshader-cache=disabled: Prevented the build from requiring zlib for shader caching.
-(Trade-off: Slightly longer initial game load times after reboot, but no runtime stutter).
+(Trade-off: Slightly longer initial game load times after reboot, but no runtime stutter). / *Re-enabled*

--Dzlib=disabled & -Dzstd=disabled: Removed the need for real compression libraries.
+-Dzlib=disabled & -Dzstd=disabled: Removed the need for real compression libraries. *Re-enabled*

 -Dspirv-tools=disabled: Avoided header path conflicts with the system spirv-tools.